 - There will be bees, but don’t worry they are not interested in you and won’t sting if you leave them alone.
 They are important to the fields and to nature so never try killing them, just enjoy them at work!

 - It will be hot!
 Most sunflower fields won’t offer any shade so come prepared to sweat if the temperatures are warm.
-Wear lightweight clothing, hat, sunglasses and sunscreen.
+Wear lightweight clothing, a hat, sunglasses, and sunscreen.

-- Wear closed toe shoes with a back.
-Some fields may be muddy if you visit after a rain, there may be weeds and other bugs if you walk through unmanicured fields.
+- Wear closed-toe shoes with a back.
+Some fields may be muddy if you visit after a rain, and there may be weeds and other bugs if you walk through unmanicured fields.
 It’s nature, so come prepared to get a little dirty.

-- Bring garden cutting sheers if your are picking your own stems.
-Sunflower stems are thick so cutting sheers are better than basic siccors.
+- Bring garden cutting sheers if you are picking your own stems.
+Sunflower stems are thick so cutting sheers are better than basic scissors.
 Your hands may get a little dirty or sticky after cutting, so wear gloves if you wish.

 - Buy tickets online.
 Most fields that charge a fee have an online ticketing system.
 Purchase ticketes prior to arrival to ensure you are not turned away and to save money, some fees increase at the gate.